jwadhams/json-logic-php/README.md

   1. **Secure.** We never `eval()`.
 Rules only have access to data you provide.
   1. **Flexible.** Most operands are 1 line of code.

 ## Examples

 ### A note about formatting

-This is a PHP interpreter of a format designed to be transmitted and stored JSON.
+This is a PHP interpreter of a format designed to be transmitted and stored as JSON.
 So it makes sense to conceptualize the rules in JSON.

 Expressed in JSON, a JsonLogic rule is always one key, with an array of values.